 - Check prices & reviews: Agoda

 - Mantra French Quarter Apartment ($$$) – Located on Hastings Street, stay at one of Mantra’s one-bedroom apartment which includes a balcony and a kitchenette.

 - Check prices & reviews: Agoda

 - Cost: average price is about $168AUD per day and there are over 300+ Airbnb accommodations in Noosa include the entire apartment, private rooms and shared rooms

-- I stayed at the best place in Noosa for two nights where I get a private room and the shared bathroom.
-I shared the house with the host and was able to use all the public spaces including the living room, kitchen and the cozy backyard.
+- I stayed at the best place in Noosa for two nights, where I get a private room and a shared bathroom.
+I shared the house with the host and used all the public spaces, including the living room, kitchen and cozy backyard.
 I loved staying there because the host is very thoughtful and generous.

 - Before you book your Airbnb accommodation, always read reviews and see all the fine print before booking.